 - Additional information (reinforcers, interests, strengths, cultural variables, etc.)

 Get to know your audience.
-Adapt your plan to the person who will be reading or implementing the plan including school staff, parents, RBTs, or insurance companies.
+Adapt your plan to the person (or people) who will be reading or implementing the plan including school staff, parents, RBTs, or insurance companies.
 Your audience should dictate the language you use in your plan.
 Make it easy to read yet technical enough to be effective.

 A study conducted by Tarbox, et al. (2013) found that professionals who used a web-based tool for creating behavior intervention plans produced a significantly higher rate of including function-based interventions.
 The AID membership is your guide for efficiently creating effective behavior plans!